Die casting manufacturing automation includes the following areas of production:

 Metal Delivery Applications and Temperature Control

-RCM monitors temperature control from the main furnace through casting of the part with multiple instruments including laser level indicators.
-Temperature monitoring ensures that thermal control is in place from start to finish to optimize process stability.
+RCM monitors temperature control from the main furnace through casting of your parts with multiple instruments including laser level indicators.
+Temperature monitoring ensures that thermal control is in place for your parts from start to finish to optimize process stability.

 Automated Trim Press – Loading